-If you’ve followed along so far, you’ll know we aren’t real keen on giving your dog prunes, even with the intent of helping with constipation.
+If you’ve followed along so far, you’ll know we aren’t really keen on giving your dog prunes, even with the intent of helping with constipation.
 We recommend other approaches.

 - The most important consideration is actually not fiber but water.
 Is your dog getting enough?
 Can you get your dog to ingest more liquids?
 Perhaps a broth made of beef or chicken?
 Something to increase the liquid intake is usually the first, best step.